imtiazziko/Variational-Fair-Clustering/README.md

-# Clustering-with-fairness-constraints
+# Variational Fair Clustering
-This is the code for the paper **[Clustering With Fairness Constraints: A Flexible and Scalable approach](https://arxiv.org/abs/1906.08207)**.
+This is the code for the paper **[Variational Fair Clustering](https://arxiv.org/abs/1906.08207)**.
 This clustering method helps you to find clusters with specified proportions of different demographic groups pertaining to a sensitive attribute of the dataset (e.g. race, gender etc.), for any well-known clustering method such as K-means, K-median or Spectral clustering (Normalized cut) etc. in a flexible and scalable way.

 ## Requirements
 1. The code is tested on python 3.6.
 Install the requirements listed in ([requirements.txt](./requirements.txt)) using pip or conda.